 Danny: “I bet you would.
 I bet you want a divorce from your brother as well.
 I will tell you this, I don’t know the answer to this, but I do know how life works.”

-Rick: “Well, first of all, I’m going to apologize for what you’re going through this.
+Rick: “Well, first of all, I’m going to apologize for what you’re going through.
 Ultimately, it puts you in the same boat as everybody else that wants a divorce, which is that, simply put, you put one foot in front of the other.

 “You start by getting the case filed.
 Then you address any temporary issues, for example, the living situation might be a bit uncomfortable.”